 Alaskan Malamute Fencing Height Requirements: Complete Garden Guide

 Keeping your Alaskan Malamute safely contained in your garden is a necessity.
-Malamutes love to be outdoors so it’s important to provide them with a space that they can happily spend their time in without needing to be supervised.
+Malamutes love to be outdoors, so it’s important to provide them with a space that they can happily spend their time in without needing to be supervised.

 To do this, your garden fence must be both tall enough and strong enough to prevent your Alaskan Malamute from being able to jump and climb over it.
+We recommend having a fence at least 6 feet tall, as well as having one foot below ground to prevent digging.

-Alaskan Malamutes are a large breed and as a result, they will need a large fence to keep them contained.
-This is particularly true if you don’t know the temperament of the Alaskan Malamute you will be bringing home.
+Alaskan Malamutes are a large breed, and as a result, they will need a large fence to keep them contained.

 Be sure not to place large objects, such as birdbaths or benches, next to your fencing to prevent your Alaskan Malamute from using them to climb.

-Alaskan Malamutes are actually more likely to dig underneath a garden fence to escape rather than jump over it.
-Many of our past Malamutes have been avid diggers and interestingly, they have always been more likely to dig at the edges of the garden than anywhere else.
+Many of our past Malamutes have been avid diggers, and interestingly, they have always been more likely to dig at the edges of the garden than anywhere else.

 If you think your fence is unsuitable or has any particularly weak spots, there are a few things you can do that don’t require you to replace your fence.

-The first, and easiest option, is to line the base of your fence with large rocks that are partially buried.
-These rocks should deter your Alaskan Malamute from wanting to bury in these spots but if they continue with their escape plan, you may need a more permanent option.
+These rocks should deter your Alaskan Malamute from wanting to bury in these spots, but if they continue with their escape plan, you may need a more permanent option.

 Burying chicken wire at the base of your fence is another, more cost-friendly option to prevent your Alaskan Malamute from escaping.
 Make sure that any sharp edges are pointed away from your garden to prevent injury to your Malamute when they dig.

-If these options don’t work, it’s probably time to upgrade your fence to a more Alaskan Malamute proof option and work on obedience training with them.
+If these options don’t work, it’s probably time to upgrade your fence to a more Alaskan Malamute-proof option and work on obedience training with them.

 So, now we know the required height for your Alaskan Malamutes fence, what kind of fence should you actually buy?